hyrmn/hyr.mn/src/blog/Polly-wait-and-retry.md

 There are a few things to think about when deciding on a retry policy.

 First, how long should we wait after the initial failure?
 In my use case (hosting in the cloud), it makes sense to retry failures immediately.
-A connection might fail because traffic is being killed and routed through a different firewall within the data center.
+A connection might fail because traffic is being killed and routed through a different network path within the data center.
 In this case, trying again right away will (probably) succeed.

 Next, how long should we wait between retries?
 That depends on a balance of understanding the resource being called and the execution path of the caller.
-The code I posted above is in the execution path for a user's action on the web app.
+The code I posted above is in the execution path for a user's action on our web-based application.
 The last thing I want to do is force my users to wait.
 And, I'm calling a well-provisioned multi-node database cluster so I expect it to respond quickly outside of minor traffic blips.

 Choosing how long to wait in a wait-and-retry loop is a balance of resources.
 You don't want to overwhelm a remote resource by retrying too quickly.
 You don't want to wait too long between retries, though; especially when a user is on the line and waiting. (user patience is the most valuable resource of all.)

-While my code works well, let's take a look at [Polly.Contrib.WaitAndRetry](https://github.com/Polly-Contrib/Polly.Contrib.WaitAndRetry/) and see if it can help with making things cleaner or at least clearer.
+While my code works well for my use case, let's take a look at [Polly.Contrib.WaitAndRetry](https://github.com/Polly-Contrib/Polly.Contrib.WaitAndRetry/) and see if it can help with making things cleaner or at least clearer.

 As the name alludes to, these are helper methods for wait-and-retry that are maintained outside of the official Polly library.
 There's so much you can do with Polly and they can't possibly bake everything into the core library.